danielbeehn/splashcast/README.md

 ## Release History

+*Dec 18, 2025* - Version 3 release.
+A streamlined codebase helps the app load faster, and the app features a brand-new, modern design with an improved welcome experience, glass effects and animated graphics.

-*Jan 23, 2020* - Verison 2.0.3 release.
+*Jan 23, 2020* - Version 2.0.3 release.
 Corrected further issues with loading.
 The issue stems from the weather API used not sending alert data as part of the forecast.
 Will continue to investigate and hope to restore alert information soon.

 *Jan 20, 2020* - Version 2.0.2 release.
 Fixed issue with app unable to load.